Combinatorial Admissibility in Control-Affine Networks: Edge-Driven Controller Families and Distributed Implementations

-so $z\to 0$ exponentially quickly by Grönwall's inequality \cite{Khalil2002}.
-Since $\mathcal A=F^{-1}(0)$ is a smooth embedded submanifold, fix a compact neighborhood $K\subset\Omega$ of a point $x^\star\in\mathcal A$.
+Since $\mathcal A=F^{-1}(\bf 0)$ is a smooth embedded submanifold, fix a compact neighborhood $K\subset\Omega$ of a point $x^\star\in\mathcal A$.
 By continuity, $J(x)$ is bounded on $K$.
-Therefore, under admissibility and exponential stability of the edge model, the standard ISS argument of \cite{Theran_IFAC26} yields local exponential convergence of the lifted node dynamics to $\mathcal A$.
+Therefore, under admissibility and exponential stability of the edge model, the standard ISS argument of \cite[Section 3.3]{Theran_IFAC26} yields local exponential convergence of the lifted agent dynamics to $\mathcal A$.

 \begin{remark}[Why Theorem~\ref{thm:distributed_outer_loop_consensus} is always admissible] In the relative-degree-one specialization \eqref{eq:ydot_again}--\eqref{eq:local_inversion_again}, the controller satisfies the stronger agent-by-agent transversality condition $\Img G_i(x_i) + \Ker {\rm d}_{x_i}h_i = \mathbb{R}^{n_i}$ because $\Img H_i(x_i) = \mathbb{R}^d$.
-Since the graph operator is linear, this implies admissibility at $x_i$. \end{remark}
+Since the graph operator is linear, this implies admissibility at $x_i$. $\Diamond$ \end{remark}

 For underactuated agents or restricted actuation directions, admissibility can fail even on connected graphs.
 In the next subsection we derive checkable sufficient conditions for (generic) admissibility in terms of structured rank and maximum matchings of an associated bipartite graph.